Open Loop Fare Collection: Modular vs. System Integration

 Modular approach versus system integration – comparison chart

-Weighing up the pros and cons of alternative models of procurement for open loop fare collection systems, it’s important to consider the cost not just of the initial build, but of operating, maintaining and upgrading the system.
+Weighing up the pros and cons of alternative models of procurement for an open loop payment system, it’s important to consider the cost not just of the initial build, but of operating, maintaining and upgrading the system.
 For small and medium sized operators and agencies in particular, the modular route makes open loop fare collection accessible – simpler, cheaper and faster to introduce.

 Open loop fare collection: Modular approach vs system integration - comparison chart